 Current Opinion in Oncology was launched in 1989.
 It is one of a successful series of review journals whose unique format is designed to provide a systematic and critical assessment of the literature as presented in the many primary journals.
 The field of psychiatry is divided into 15 sections that are reviewed once a year.
 Each section is assigned a Section Editor, a leading authority in the area, who identifies the most important topics at that time.
 Here we are pleased to introduce the Journal's Section Editors for this issue.

 Professor Klastersky was an intern and resident at the University Hospitals of the Université Libre de Bruxelles between 1962 and 1965, where he gained his MD (Docteur en Médecine, Chirurgie et Accouchements).
-From 1967 to 1968 he was chief resident at Boston City Hospital, USA and then a research fellow and assistant in medicine at Thorndike Memorial Laboratory Harvard Medical School.
+From 1967 to 1968 he was chief resident at Boston City Hospital, USA and then a research fellow and assistant in medicine at Thorndike Memorial Laboratory Harvard Medical School, USA.
 He became Chief of the Section of Infectious Diseases at the Institut Jules Bordet in 1970 before taking up the position of Head of the Department of Medicine in 1977.
-In addition he has been visiting Professor of Medical Oncology at the Charles University in Prague since 1994.
+In addition he has been visiting Professor of Medical Oncology at the Charles University in Prague, Czech Republic, since 1994.

-Professor Klastersky was a founder member of the European Lung Cancer Working Party and was President of the party from 1978 to 2003.
-He was President (and founder member) of the International EORTC Antimicrobial Therapy Project Group from 1979 to 1987 and the Group's Secretary General from 1987 to 2000.
-He was President (and founder member) of the Multinational Association for Supportive Care in Cancer (MASCC) from 1990 to 2000.
+Professor Klastersky was a founding member of the European Lung Cancer Working Party and was President of the party from 1978 to 2003.
+He was President (and founding member) of the International EORTC Antimicrobial Therapy Project Group from 1979 to 1987 and the Group's Secretary General from 1987 to 2000.
+He was President (and founding member) of the Multinational Association for Supportive Care in Cancer (MASCC) from 1990 to 2000.

 Professor Klastersky is a member of the American Society of Clinical Oncology, the American Association of Cancer Research, the European Society of Medical Oncology, the American Society of Microbiology, the Infectious Diseases Society of America, the International Association for the Study of Lung Cancer, the “Royale Académie de Médecine” of Belgium and various other international and national medical and/or oncological societies.